-DukeList is a free classifieds marketplace for the Duke community to use.
-As of 5/2/14, you need an active Duke NetID to view listings, as well as to post or reply to an ad.
-Duke only issues NetIDs to current employees and students.
+DUKE LIST is a free, courtesy, community, electronic bulletin board for a full-time student, faculty or staff member with an active Duke NetID.
+(NO alumni or affiliates.)
+It is intended for personal use.
+Current campus community members can view listings, as well as post or reply to an ad.
 Despite this added security feature, we still advise you to be cautious about any DukeList transactions, especially financial ones.

-How to respond to an ad: (SOME PEOPLE MISS THIS.)
+HOW TO RESPOND TO AN AD: (SOME PEOPLE MISS THIS.)
 Once you've called up the ad, look to the left for a oversized blue button that says "Reply to Listing."
 Once you click on that, you'll get a screen that looks as if you're replying to an email, with a subject box, etc. Fill in the prompts with something relevant, such as "DukeList Ad" or "VW car for sale?" and hit send.
 That will alert the person who posted the ad in their email.
 You should also receive a NoReply email from DukeList telling you that you replied to a posting.

-Photos: From our programmers: If your photos are posting upside down or sideways, you might have unknowingly set the EXIF (https://en.wikipedia.org/wiki/Exif) Orientation value to 'Rotate 180' with the home button/touch ID sensor facing left.
+PHOTOS: From our programmers: If your photos are posting upside down or sideways, you might have unknowingly set the EXIF (https://en.wikipedia.org/wiki/Exif) Orientation value to 'Rotate 180' with the home button/touch ID sensor facing left.
 If you download and open your image in something like Gimp (https://www.gimp.org/) or Photoshop, they should recognize the EXIF orientation was rotated.
 It may prompt you to fix it.
-Try then exporting the picture from GIMP or Photoshop and it should be the standard (i.e. correct) orientation,.
+Try then exporting the picture from GIMP or Photoshop and it should be the standard (i.e. correct) orientation.
 Upload it to DukeList and it should appear correctly.
 If you're using Photoshop, try saving it to SAVE FOR WEB rather than simply SAVE or SAVE AS.

-If you have questions, please call (919) 681-2844 or email email@example.com in the Office of Undergraduate Education.
+QUESTIONS?
+Call (919) 681-2844 or email email@example.com in the Office of Undergraduate Education.